3 Ways Grass-fed Butter is Superior to Grain-fed Butter

 It Can Help You Lose Weight & Boost Your Immune System

 Conjugated Linoleic Acid, or better known as CLA, is a fatty acid found in meat and dairy.
-Some studies show that CLA helps to promote weight loss by improving your body's composition, and it can can also help boost your immune system.
+Some studies show that CLA helps to promote weight loss by improving your body's composition, and it can also help boost your immune system.
 It’s an omega-6 naturally occurring fatty acid, but it’s not damaging to our health like the other omega-6’s (Corn, Soybean, and Cottonseed oil) and artificially made trans fats.
 Since our bodies don't make CLA, we have to get it from the food we eat.
-Grass-fed meat and dairy contains up to 500 percent more CLA's compared to conventional grain-fed cows.
+Grass-fed meat and dairy contain up to 500 percent more CLA's compared to conventional grain-fed cows.